-BHP spends $1.5 millions in breakthrough eye-tracking technology to increase security
+BHP spends $1.5 millions to increase security

 538991-130529-b-caterpillarLooking to improve the safety levels at its mining sites, BHP is installing the innovative Driver State System with breakthrough eye-tracking technology, developed by the company Seeing Machines, in 110 trucks.